The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 required = true
 ```

 That's it!
-Let's do the same for the coffee table and take a look at the finished config!
+Let's do the same for the coffee table and take a look at the finished config.

 ```toml
 # The Finished Configuration: